-At Authentic Psychology, We approach each person differently based on their needs and goals.
+At Authentic Psychology, we approach each person differently based on their needs and goals.
 This can involve a combination of therapies that increase a person's self-insight, develop skills such as managing emotions and building healthy relationships.
-However, sometimes what people need is guidance through coaching.

 Cognitive Behaviour Therapy (CBT)